 \subsection{Industrial Anomaly Detection}

 \emph{\textbf{Reconstruction-based methods}} detect anomalies by analyzing the residual image before and after reconstruction under the assumption that a model trained only on normal data will fail to accurately reconstruct abnormal regions.
-Early approaches used Autoencoders (AEs), Variational Autoencoders (VAEs) \cite{Gong2019}.
-Other methods, such as \cite{Zavrtanik2021a, Ristea2022}, frame anomaly detection as an inpainting problem in which image patches are randomly masked.
+Early approaches used Autoencoders (AEs) and Variational Autoencoders (VAEs) \cite{Gong2019}.
+Other methods, such as those proposed in \cite{Zavrtanik2021a, Ristea2022}, frame anomaly detection as an inpainting problem in which image patches are randomly masked.
 However, they are heavily dependent on the quality of the reconstructed image.
-If anomalies share common patterns (\eg{}, local edges) with normal data, or if the decoder is ``too strong'', the defects may be reconstructed accurately, leading to small residual errors that fail to distinguish between normal and abnormal areas \cite{Zavrtanik2021a}.
+If anomalies share common patterns (\eg{}, local edges) with normal data, or if the decoder is ``too strong', defects may be reconstructed accurately, leading to small residual errors that fail to distinguish between normal and abnormal areas \cite{Zavrtanik2021a}.

-\emph{\textbf{Embedding-based methods}} utilize pre-trained networks to extract features, and the extracted features are then used to learn normality.
+\emph{\textbf{Embedding-based methods}} utilize pre-trained networks to extract features, which are then used to learn normality.
 Memory bank methods, such as PatchCore \cite{Roth2022} and PNI \cite{Bae2023}, represent normal features in an archive and detect anomalies using metric learning.
-Similarly, one-class classification methods, such as PANDA \cite{Reiss2021}, map image features into a compact latent space where normal data is tightly clustered, allowing anomalies to be identified as points that fall outside this region.
+Similarly, one-class classification methods, such as PANDA \cite{Reiss2021}, map image features into a compact latent space where normal data are tightly clustered, allowing anomalies to be identified as points that fall outside this region.
 Other distribution-based approaches, such as PaDiM \cite{Defard2021}, model the normal state using Gaussian distributions at each pixel location.
-To better handle complex data, Normalizing Flow methods such as FastFlow \cite{Yu2021}, DifferNet \cite{Rudolph2021}, and CFLOW-AD \cite{Gudovskiy2022} learn to transform normal feature distributions into a standard probability space.
-However, either computing the inverse of the covariance \cite{Defard2021} or searching for the nearest neighbor in the memory bank \cite{Roth2022} limits the feasibility of implementation and real-time performance in ultra-low-power devices.
+To better handle complex data, Normalizing Flow methods, such as FastFlow \cite{Yu2021}, DifferNet \cite{Rudolph2021}, and CFLOW-AD \cite{Gudovskiy2022}, learn to transform normal feature distributions into a standard probability space.
+However, either computing the inverse of the covariance \cite{Defard2021} or searching for the nearest neighbor in the memory bank \cite{Roth2022} limits their practical implementation and real-time performance on ultra-low-power devices.